Contains the active ingredient, sotalol (as sotalol hydrochloride)

 Bookmark or print this page, you may need to read it again.

-The name of your medicine is Terry White Chemists Sotalol.
-It contains the active ingredient sotalol (as sotalol hydrochloride).
+The name of your medicine is Terry White Chemists Sotalol Tablets.
+It contains the active ingredient sotalol hydrochloride.

 It is used to prevent and treat an irregular heart rhythm or heartbeat.
 This is called "arrhythmia".